 1. "This Is Real Life"

 Here it is, the best of the many fantastic songs from Nashville.
 And guess who wrote it?
-None other than Maren Morris, with Trey Bruce and Derek Cannavo.
-If there's any one song that best encapsulates one of the best music tv shows ever, it's this season three beauty.
+None other than the talented singer and songwriter Maren Morris, with Trey Bruce and Derek Cannavo.
+If there's one song that best encapsulates one of the best music tv shows ever, it's this season three beauty.

 This post was originally published on December 20, 2017.